Freeze: Frequencies Shaping Ecosystems, by Francisca Rocha Gonçalves

 Location

-‘Interferences in the Tagus‘ is a large-scale installation combining different sound frequencies, ice and light, where the artist invites the public to confront the pervasive yet often unnoticed impact of noise pollution on the natural environment.
+‘Interferences in the Tagus’ is a large-scale installation that invites the visitor to confront the pervasive yet often unnoticed impact of noise pollution on the natural environment.
+The work integrates spatial soundscapes and sub-bass vibrations.

 This performance uses strobe lighting and strong noises.